Forcht-Wade Correctional Center: Closure

 In February 2012 the state announced that the prison will close on July 1, 2012, due to state budget cuts.
 The state argued that operating Forcht-Wade as a standalone treatment center was not cost-effective.
 139 employees would be out of work.
 The state said that the closure would save a little over $4 million in the 2013 fiscal year and $8.6 million in the 2014 fiscal year.
 Originally the state planned to move the treatment center to David Wade.

 The prison closed.
 Ultimately the Steve Hoyle Rehabilitation Center was moved to the Bossier Parish Correctional Center.
 The prisoners in the rehabilitation center and the other state prisoners, about 250, were sent to the medium and maximum security facilities at the Bossier Parish facility.
 Other Forcht-Wade prisoners were sent to work release programs or to David Wade.
 The State of Louisiana designated Forcht-Wade as a place to house prisoners in case of a hurricane evacuation that affects other facilities.

 On October 1, 2012, the commissioner of Caddo Parish, Ken Epperson, proposed replacing the prison with a zoo, or with another type of economic use.
 Epperson planned to introduce a resolution in the parish government that would ask the state to turn over the closed property ahead of the two-year limit stated in the contract, so the parish could use the land sooner.
 The facility has since been demolished.

 Function

 The main prison was located in the property of the Eddie D. Jones Nature Park in Keithville, an unincorporated area in Caddo Parish.
 The facility had 100 acre of land.
 The prison also controlled the Dr. Martin Forcht Jr. Clinical Treatment Unit, a facility located in the former Caddo Detention Center, situated near Spring Ridge.
 The unit housed geriatric and chronically ill prisoners.

 The prison served as a reception center for new prisoners.
-Male inmates northern parishes entered the DOC system through the Wade Reception and Diagnostic Center (WRDC) at the Forcht Clinical Treatment Unit.
+Male inmates in northern parishes entered the DOC system through the Wade Reception and Diagnostic Center (WRDC) at the Forcht Clinical Treatment Unit.